CRollins6020/CRollins6020/User-Guides/rag-implementation-guide.md

             model="text-embedding-3-small"
         )

-        # Extract the embedding from the response
+        # Get the embedding (the number list) from the response
         vector = response.data[0].embedding
         embeddings.append(vector)